WangZX-SEU/wangzx-seu.github.io/_pages/about.md

 # 📰 News
 ## 2026
+- **2026.07.14**: My latest co-authored work "C2GS-Loc: Confidence Guided Gaussian Splatting Map for Visual Localization" has been submmited to *IEEE Transactions on Automation Science and Engineering (TASE)*.
 - **2026.07.06**: My latest work "SEKIRO: A Structure-Enhanced and Koopman-Integrated Deep Reinforcement Learning Framework for Robot Exploration" has been submmited to *IEEE Transactions on Industrial Informatics (TII)*.
 - **2026.06.28**: My co-first author work entitled "PACE: Passability and Memory Integrated Exploration for UAVs in Large-scale and Cluttered Environments" has been acceped by *IEEE Robotics and Automation Letters (RAL)* 🎉🎉.
 - **2026.05.28**: I have officially received funding from CSC and expect to start my visiting in **Sapienza University of Rome** in *2026.09* 🎉🎉.